aphilippartd/computeless-rag/README.md

 This integration demonstrates AppSync's potential to serve as the backbone of a serverless GenAI system.

 ## 2. Technological Overview 🛠️
-Let's explore the key technologies behind the Computeless RAG tool and their roles in the workflow:
+Let's explore the key technologies behind the Computeless RAG tool:

 ### 2.1 AWS AppSync
 AWS AppSync serves as the central orchestrator, leveraging JavaScript pipeline resolvers to efficiently manage data sequence and context throughout the query and response process.

+### 2.2 Pinecone
+Pinecone serves as the vector database.
+It will allow for the storage of the internal data and quick retrieval of vector embeddings based on user queries.

-### 2.2 AWS Secrets Manager
+### 2.3 AWS Secrets Manager
-AWS Secrets Manager is used to secure sensitive credentials like the Pinecone API key, crucial for interfacing with our vector database.
+AWS Secrets Manager is used to secure sensitive credentials like the Pinecone API key, crucial for interfacing with the vector database.

-### 2.3 Amazon Bedrock
+### 2.4 Amazon Bedrock
-Amazon Bedrock provides the AI power in our setup, serving two main functions:
+Amazon Bedrock provides the AI power in the setup, serving two main functions:

-- **Amazon Titan Text Embeddings**: This model transforms user queries into vector embeddings, crucial for querying our Pinecone database to fetch relevant data.
+- **Amazon Titan Text Embeddings**: This model transforms user queries into vector embeddings, crucial for querying the Pinecone database to fetch relevant data.
 - **Anthropic Claude 3 Haiku**: After data retrieval, this model processes the information to generate accurate and contextually appropriate responses to the queries, leveraging its advanced natural language processing capabilities.

-### 2.4 Pinecone
-Pinecone serves as our vector database, essential for the efficient storage and quick retrieval of data vectors corresponding to user queries.

 ### 2.5 Integration Flow
 The integration of these technologies is orchestrated through several steps:

-1. **Secure API Key Retrieval**: Retrieve the Pinecone API key from AWS Secrets Manager to ensure secure access to our database.
+1. **Secure API Key Retrieval**: Retrieve the Pinecone API key from AWS Secrets Manager to ensure secure access to the database.
 2. **Embedding Generation**: Convert user queries into vector embeddings using the Titan model.
 3. **Data Storage**: Insert vectors (and the corresponding text) into the Pinecone database for later retrieval.
 4. **Data Retrieval**: Use these embeddings to locate the most relevant data vectors within the Pinecone database.